shnhj/building/ontology/Mirabel.md

 출처 :  A semantic ontology for representing and quantifying energy flexibility of buildings

 참고 : Verhoosel JPC, Rothengatter DCF, Rumph FJ, Konsman MJ.
-An ontology for modeling flexibility in smart grid. energy management 2012.
+An ontology for modeling flexibility in smart grid energy management 2012.